pranav-ashokk/COVID-19-Mortality-Rate-Prediction/README.md

 				- Linux bash script that converts a user-specified directory of XLSX files into CSV files and places them in a different user-specified directory

 	[3] 04/22/20 ~ Created 'create_dataset.pynb'
-				- I used Jupyter Notebook to write the python notebook script
+				- I used a Jupyter Notebook written in Python
-				- This notebook script organizes all the data into one dataframe, filling in missing values accordingly
+				- This notebook organizes all the data into one dataframe, filling in missing values accordingly

 	    04/24/20 ~ Separate datasets for each country
 				- This is a major change in the project as I decided to split country data into separate datasets
 				- This way, there is much less data to handle and sort through and produces a much cleaner result
 				- I decided to begin with USA and created 'create_USA_dataset.pynb'
-					- This script creates a dataset for USA by:
+					- This Jupyter Notebook creates a dataset for USA by:

 					0) Importing necessary packages/libraries and creating useful functions for convenient use
 					1) Combining CSV data for USA